-Neck pain and Tinnitus
+Neck pain and Ring in the Ear

 Neck pain is a very common problem and affects almost everyone.
 In addition to its usual causes, neck pain can also be caused by other illnesses or conditions besides Tinnitus.
 Neck pain may be the result of mechanical problems in the muscles and ligaments, or it may be a sign of a more serious underlying medical condition.
 When we have neck pain, our body senses that something is wrong and alerts us through various sensory signals such as nystagmus (involuntary wiggling of the eyes), tinnitus, increased heartbeat rate and sweating.
 Apart from these obvious signals, there are many other signs that indicate that our body is in distress.
 These symptoms include fatigue, muscle aches, stiffness and headaches.
 If you are reading this article then chances are that you have Tinnitus or you know someone who does.